smallk/smallk.github.io/pages_documentation_quick_start.md

 	3.	‘tree_18.json’, the hierarchical factorization tree
 	4.	‘clusters_18.json’, the flat clustering results

 These examples demonstrate how easy it is to use SmallK for NMF and clustering.
-There are additional functions in the SmallK interface, described in the documentation, that allow users to set various parameters that affect the factorization and clustering algorithms.
+There are additional functions in the SmallK interface, described in the documentation, installation section, which allows users to set various parameters that affect the various NMF-based algorithms of SmallK.
 The default values for all such parameters are very reasonable, and most users will likely not ever need to change these parameters.

-The smallk_examples.cpp file and the associated makefile can be used as starting points for your own NMF and clustering projects.
+The smallk_examples.cpp file and the associated makefile can be used as a starting points for your own NMF and clustering projects.

 [--back to top--](#top)